 Chip wood into the pile, intermittently stopping to throw shovelfuls of sawdust in.

-The high carbon content of both materials create a lot of heat when decomposing.
+The high carbon content of both materials creates a lot of heat when decomposing.

 Throw in some manure – any animal will work – if you have any.